Zsolt Nagy (footballer, born 1979)

-Zsolt Nagy (born 23 March 1979 in Debrecen) is a Hungarian football player who plays for Szolnoki MÁV FC.
+Zsolt Nagy (born 23 March 1979) is a Hungarian football player who plays for Szolnoki MÁV FC.

 He began playing football with Debreceni VSC in Hungary.
-After spells with Hajdúszoboszlói SE, Csepel SC, Marcali VFC and Létavértes SE, he moved to the Ukraine.
+After spells with Hajdúszoboszlói SE, Csepel SC, Marcali VFC and Létavértes SE, he moved to Ukraine.
 He would play for FC Zakarpattia Uzhhorod and FC Chornomorets Odesa before returning to Hungary to play for Vasas SC in December 2006.